Understanding Binary Patch Diffing

 print("\nPatch applied successfully!")

-Note: This script is educational—difflib is great for visualization but not optimal for large binaries or compact patches.
-For production, use specialized libraries like xdelta or implement algorithms like those in bsdiff.
+Note: This script teaches concepts. difflib excels at visualization but stumbles on large binaries and compact patches.
+For production work, reach for specialized libraries like xdelta or implement algorithms like those powering bsdiff.

 Reverse Engineering with Binary Patch Diffing